kaiailan/TechChallengeApp/assignment/readme.md

 ### AWS Environment Setup

 1. Use the correct IAM user sign in to the console
+    - confirm if you are in the desired region.
+Otherwise, please switch to the correct region.

 2. Generate access key for CLI, SDK, & API access
     - My Security credentials -> Create access key